 Ultimately, with the increase in the number of customers bringing their own devices to the libraries, the pressure on the network was simply too much.
 Redbridge Libraries realised that their service was no longer fit for purpose.

 Redbridge Libraries believed that customers coming to their facilities should expect a reliable service.
 As this wasn’t the case for long periods of time, visitors became frustrated and the number of complaints their staff received rocketed.

 The lack of a reliable WiFi service was beginning to portray Redbridge Libraries in a very bad light and visitors began to question the value of the libraries.
 Staff were becoming demoralised after having to deal with constant complaints from customers about any unclear timetable as to when the WiFi would be working again.

 In our initial site visit, we visited all 10 library locations to ascertain the reason for the current issues and design a new fast and robust network.
-After our survey, we identified the need for better coverage; we increased the amount of access points and improved positioning to provide full coverage.
+After our survey, we identified the need for better coverage; we increased the amount of Access Points (AP’s) and improved positioning to provide full coverage.
 We also installed higher capacity lines to increase speeds.

 When we took over the network at Redbridge Libraries it supported 13,000 users per month.
 Last year, the system averaged 72,000 users per month.
 From the first meeting to completion, the project took less than two months.
 We continue to provide full support and proactive monitoring for the libraries and their customers, seven days a week.